wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/6-task-panes.md

 ## Implement a pinnable task pane

-To implement a pinnable task pane, add the `SupportsPinning` element to your add-in manifest.
+To implement a pinnable task pane, add the `SupportsPinning` element to your add-in manifest:

 ```javascript
 <Action xsi:type="ShowTaskpane">